thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Defining the mapping rules

-The `Record` attribute is responsible for converting array values into the appropriate instance properties.
-This means that in order to use the `Record` attribute you are required to have an associative `array`.

-The deserialization engine is able to cast the value into the appropriate type if it is a `string` or `null` and the object public properties ares typed with
+By default, the deserialization engine will convert public properties using their name.
+In other words, if there is a class property, which name is the same as a column name, the column value will be assigned to this property.
+The appropriate type is used if the record cell value is a `string` or `null` and the object public properties ares typed with

 - `null`
 - `mixed`